How Does xPON Differ from EPON/GPON?

 What is xPON?

-xPON is a dual-mode PON technology designed to operate with both GPON and EPON systems.
+XPON is a dual-mode PON solution that supports both GPON and EPON on a single device through automatic detection.
 It allows an ONU or ONT to automatically detect and adapt to the upstream OLT standard, enabling seamless interoperability in hybrid networks.

 Instead of forcing operators to maintain separate GPON and EPON inventories, xPON consolidates compatibility at the access layer.
 This makes it especially suitable for gradual network evolution rather than disruptive, large-scale replacements.
+In real-world deployments, this flexibility often translates directly into lower upgrade risk and faster rollout cycles.

-Key Features of xPON:
+Key Features of xPON

 What is xPON